 In this section, more visualization examples are provided to further illustrate that reasoning happens across diffusion steps for video generation models.
-In this section, more visualization examples are provided to further illustrate that reasoning happens across diffusion steps for video generation models.
 These examples illustrate several recurring phenomena discussed in the main paper.

-Specifically, \cref{fig:more_viz_1,fig:more_viz_2} present additional cases of the \textit{Multi-Path Exploration} phenomenon described in \cref{sec:multi_path}, where the model explores multiple candidate structures before converging to a coherent generation. \cref{fig:more_viz_3} provides further examples of \textit{Superposition-based Exploration} discussed in \cref{sec:superposition}, highlighting how multiple hypotheses may coexist in intermediate representations. \cref{fig:more_viz_4} illustrates the \textit{Working Memory} phenomenon from \cref{sec:memory}, showing how the model memorises key information such as the trajectory.
+Specifically, \cref{fig:more_viz_1,fig:more_viz_2} presents additional cases of the \textit{Multi-Path Exploration} phenomenon described in \cref{sec:multi_path}, where the model explores multiple candidate structures before converging to a coherent generation. \cref{fig:more_viz_3} provides further examples of \textit{Superposition-based Exploration} discussed in \cref{sec:superposition}, highlighting how multiple hypotheses may coexist in intermediate representations. \cref{fig:more_viz_4} illustrates the \textit{Working Memory} phenomenon from \cref{sec:memory}, showing how the model memorises key information such as the trajectory.
 Finally, \cref{fig:more_viz_5,fig:more_viz_6} demonstrate additional instances of \textit{Self-correction and Enhancement} described in \cref{sec:self-correction}, where early imperfect structures are gradually refined and improved through the denoising steps.